OreOliciouZ/MotD.md/Empyrion.md

 * A special "Thank You" position in the donators-list Discord channel for everyone to see

+* A special role and channel for your faction which also reflects the faction-game-chat in the Discord

 * 50x Advanced Construction Units

 **For 10.00€ you can purchase:**